-The 2019 Volkswagen Tiguan review, we take a look at VW’s new compact SUV that’s as stylish as it is big!
+In this 2019 Volkswagen Tiguan review, we take a look at VW’s new compact SUV that’s as stylish as it is big!
 So big that VW even offers up the option for a third row of seating.
 And so stylish that many find it more appealing than Volkswagen’s former Toureg model.

 Additionally, this second-generation Tiguan comes in a trim level to suit every driver’s needs.
 Even offering up the sporty R-Line package!

 1. Exterior Styling

 3. Engine Power & Torque

 We picked up a 2019 VW Tiguan to review from our friends at Ontario Volkswagen for a recent fun day of driving Southern California.
 Click play below to hear the complete details in our podcast or you can continue reading below and check out the pictures from our test drive.